lift/framework/README.md

 Because Lift applications are written in [Scala](http://www.scala-lang.org), an elegant JVM language, you can still use your favorite Java libraries and deploy to your favorite Servlet Container and app server.
 Use the code you've already written and deploy to the container you've already configured!

+## No Pull Requests

+You must be a committer with signed committer agreement to submit patches.
+We do not accept pull requests from non-committers.

+Please discuss issues and improvements on the [mailing list](http://groups.google.com/forum/#!forum/liftweb), and read up on [other ways you can contribute](https://www.assembla.com/spaces/liftweb/wiki/Contributing).

 ## Getting Started

 You can create a new Lift project using your favorite build system by adding Lift as a dependency: